satriyobud/rbac_fastapi/README.md

     alembic upgrade head
     ```

-## Running the Application
+## Running the Backend Application

-The project consists of a FastAPI backend and a static frontend.

 1.  **Start the FastAPI Backend:**
     Make sure your virtual environment is activated.